afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint1-openvpn-site-to-site-paris.md

 ---

-### ❌ Issue G -  Windows PC ↔ Client or Server  Communication Through the VPN Tunnel
+### ❌ Issue F -  Windows PC ↔ Client or Server  Communication Through the VPN Tunnel

 Even though the OpenVPN tunnel between Paris and Tokyo is operational and LAN‑to‑LAN communication works at the Linux router level, Windows PCs hosting the client and server VMs cannot ping each other’s LANs.

-- **symptoms**: Windows PC (Paris)  cannot ping 172.20.10.x (Tokyo LAN) & Windows PC (Tokyo) cannot ping 192.168.1.x (Paris LAN).
+- **Symptoms**: Windows PC (Paris)  cannot ping 172.20.10.x (Tokyo LAN) & Windows PC (Tokyo) cannot ping 192.168.1.x (Paris LAN).
 This proves the VPN tunnel works, but the Windows hosts themselves

 - **Cause**: Windows hosts do not know how to reach the remote LANs.
 They don't automatically learn routes to the remote LANs behind the VPN tunnel.
 Windows does not use the VM as a router unless explicitly configured.
 When the Windows PC tries to reach the remote LAN, Windows PC → sends packet to default gateway → packet goes to the Internet → never reaches the VM → never enters the VPN tunnelTherefore, the Windows PC must be explicitly told: “To reach the remote LAN, send traffic to the VM’s LAN IP.”

-**Solution**:  Add Static Routes on Each Windows Host On the Windows PC hosting the Tokyo client VM.
+- **Solution**:  Add Static Routes on Each Windows Host On the Windows PC hosting the Tokyo client VM.

 1) On the Windows PC hosting the tokyo/NY client VM, addd a route to the Paris LAN via the Tokyo VM LAN IP (powershell) : route add 192.168.1.0 mask 255.255.255.0 172.20.10.9